 Contemporary Improvisation alumnus, current faculty member, and maverick composer Anthony Coleman brings together the forces of our CI department to present the world premiere of “Streams,” a new composition commissioned for NEC’s 150th Anniversary.
 In this work, the performers will explore and confront the problems and possibilities inherent in creating a global music for the 21st century.

-For its first 150 years one of NEC’s most important contributions to music education has been the school’s efforts to confront the convergence of various musical idioms and genres.
-These efforts only intensified in the late 1960s, when NEC president Gunther Schuller brought his “Third Stream” idea to the conservatory, creating a department (now called “Contemporary Improvisation”) with the specific mission of crafting a new approach to teaching music that could adapt as a new global approach to composition, performance, and improvisation.
+Since its founding 150 years ago, one of NEC’s most important contributions to music education has been the school’s effort to confront the convergence of various musical idioms and genres.
+After introducing the first degree in jazz performance, these efforts intensified in the late 1960s, when NEC president Gunther Schuller brought his “Third Stream” idea to the conservatory.
+Now called “Contemporary Improvisation”, the mission of this department is to teach students who can adapt to new global approaches to composition, performance, and improvisation.

 Composer: Anthony Coleman